Monika Gruber: Social commitment

+On June 10, 2023 Gruber spoke on a demonstration against the climate policy of the German government, in particular against the planned update of a law regulating heating of buildings (Gebäudeenergiegesetz), mobilizing 13,000 opponents.

 Personal life

 Gruber suffered from anorexia nervosa for several years during her adolescence.

 From September 2011 to September 2012, she was in a relationship with the managing director of the Paulaner brewery, Andreas Steinfatt.